kaloyanski/imgui_aarch64_glfw_openGL2_experiment/README.md

 Building several of the libraries by myself helped partially...
 So as I'm total newbie with IMGUI I want to spare for you the additional efforts I had :).

+**update** - cmake evolution, new toolchains for cmake and meson for dependencies Only one CMakeList.txt in the example subdirectory builds all now including imgui and glad static libraries This is important if build a package with bitbaker

 ----
 Solution: working both under normal 64 bit Ubuntu / Mint, AND as well on Raspberry Pi 4 B with Manjaro Linux:
 ----